 Knowing your hardiness zone is crucial to your succulents’ health.
-It enables you to choose proper succulents for the weather conditions where you are living.
+It enables you to choose proper succulents for the weather conditions where you live.

-As you already know your succulents care need and dormancy period, it is also essential to understand their hardiness zone.
-This information will help you have the best experience growing the succulents.
+As you already know your succulents' need and dormancy period, it is also essential to understand their hardiness zone.

 Generally, the hardiness zone map in the US is divided horizontally into 13 zones from the North to the South.
 And the rule of thumb is the further you go South, the higher the temperature is.